 Newborn Calf Serum (NBC or NBCS) is a nutrient-rich fluid derived from the blood of healthy, inspected calves that are less than 14 days old- but does not contain red blood cells or other clotting components.
 NBC provides many of the same nutrients as fetal bovine serum (FBS) with slightly higher protein and immunoglobulin levels- but less growth factors.
 NBC can be used as an alternative to FBS in certain applications.
 Those applications include, but are not limited to:

 Biologos offers standard and customized serum that is collected from healthy calves (younger than 14 days old), then prepared, and tested.

 Our quality control testing, tests for microbiological abnormalities, such as the presence of bacterial, fungal, and mycoplasma contamination and viruses.
 Serum is also tested for adventitious agents using modified procedures from the Code of Federal Regulations, Title 9, Section 113.53 (“Requirements for Ingredients of Animal Origin”).
 Once the absence of contamination has been confirmed and approved, batches of serum are prepared for the packaging and distribution process.

-Approved lots of raw NBC Serum are thawed under controlled conditions and sterile filtered by a process that uses a series of filters in descending pore size, utilizing 0.2 micron filters for the final filtration step.
-Filling takes place in a laminar flow hood and clean room certified to maintain ISO Class 5 conditions.
+This process begins with the serum being thawed under controlled conditions and sterile filtered.
+Sterile filtration involves the serums being filtered through a series of filters in descending pore size, utilizing 0.2 micron filters for the final filtration step.
+Filling takes place in a laminar flow hood and a certified clean room to maintain ISO Class 5 conditions.
 The NBC Serum is aseptically dispensed into gamma irradiated, sterile PETG or HDPE bottles.
-Filled containers are labeled, frozen, and then maintained at temperatures less than -5°C to preserve the product quality.
+Filled containers are then labeled, frozen, and maintained at temperatures less than -5°C to preserve the product quality.

 NBC Serum is shipped frozen by freezer truck or next day air in insulated containers packed with dry ice.